wp-plugins/amazon-post-purchase/readme.txt

 If you have any questions about configuration or styling, please feel free to contact us at: [wordpress@loudlever.com](mailto:wordpress@loudlever.com)

-== Usage ==

-Once installed, adding a product to your post is a simple process:

-*  Go into the full edit mode for the post (Post/Edit then select the post).
-*  Under the Custom Fields, click on the link 'Enter New' (after you've done this the first time, you will simply select the value from the drop-down list).
-*  Input the value you set in the widget "Custom Field Name" in the "Name" field.  (we recommend the word "ASIN").
-*  Input the ASIN for the product you want displayed in the "Value" field.
-*  Save or Publish the post.

-**Yes -- it's that easy!**

 == Frequently Asked Questions ==

 = Do I Have to Pay Anything to Use this Plugin? =